 New Orleans is one city that has been home to a variety of people and cultures.
 There is history related to people of Spanish, Cajun, French, and African ancestry in the city.
 The city is known for Mardi Gras, voodoo, cemeteries, and so much more.
 One of the key reasons people visit the city is to take in all of the sites and learn about its rich history.
-But ghost hunters and paranormal investigators visit to explore the many haunted places the city holds.
+But ghost hunters and paranormal investigators visit to learn and explore the many New Orleans hauntings.

-Let’s take a look at the top 10 most haunted places in New Orleans, LA:
+Let’s take a look at the top 10 most haunted places in New Orleans below:

 Anyone who makes their way to Bourbon Street should stop in at one of the most haunted places in New Orleans.
 Lafitte’s Blacksmith Shop dates all the way back to 1722.
 Some say it holds the oldest bar in the United States.
 Back in its heyday, Jean Lafitte, a pirate, reportedly used the hotel as a cover for his smuggling business.
 Patrons of the bar state if you are in Lafitte’s Blacksmith Shop long enough enjoying a drink or two, you will see Jean Lafitte right before your eyes, in his full pirate garb.
 Lafitte is not the only one to haunt the location, it is stated an unknown woman haunts the upstairs.